 Erin Crouse's blog

 The Chapel Hill Town Council is moving forward with its advisory board restructuring process.
 As I described in an earlier post, the first stage of this process deals with creating a new advisory boards to oversee development review.
 Starting tomorrow (July 8) at 6:30PM, and continuing for the following five Mondays, there will be public input sessions at the Chapel Hill Public Library.
-The first session will describe what the input on this process will look like, and the next five meetings will focus on a specific board:

 Tonight, the Chapel Hill Town Council is expected to enact fees on users of their park and ride lots.
 This fee is in response to UNC’s decision to start charging at their own park and ride lots.
 Leaving Town-owned park and ride lots free would create a traffic nightmare, so the Town is trying to start their own permit program.
 I’m sure that the extra revenue that will be generated from this fee is also a consideration, especially in a tight budget year.

 Zircon - This is a contributing Drupal Theme

 Design by WeebPal